d12frosted/elpa-mirror/stable-melpa/package-lint-readme.txt

-;;; Commentary:

-;; Provides a list of issues with the package metadata of a file, ;; e.g. the package dependencies it requires.
+Provides a list of issues with the package metadata of a file, e.g. the package dependencies it requires.

-;; See function `package-lint-buffer'.
+See function `package-lint-buffer'.

-;; Checks will currently be enabled only if a "Package-Requires:" or ;; "Package-Version:" header is present in the file.
+Checks will currently be enabled only if a "Package-Requires:" or "Package-Version:" header is present in the file.